Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Theoretical formalisms

-In order to effectuate this analytical result, a large radius where the bin wave functions are truncated ($r_{bin}$) is necessary for momentum bin method, especially when the calculated $\sigma _{BU}$ and $d \sigma _{BU} /dk$ are converged.
+For the bin method, the overlap inside a bin interval will be a constant if $w=1$ and that will vary with wave number $k$ if $w$=$\delta_{l}^{j,I}$.
+The overlap is numerically calculated in RLLM as

+where $\varphi _{l,j,I}^{n}(r)$ is the radial wave function obtained by RLLM and $\varphi _{l,j,I}^{c}(k,r)$ is the radial wave function of continuum state with wave number $k$ as defined in Eq. (\ref{e-continuum-rwf}).
+Hence, the overlap is a smooth function of the wave number $k$ for RLLM.

 Numerov algorithm is a well-known solution for coupled channel equations.
-Prof. Yang \cite{Yang1980} provided a modified algorithm by using the itreation of the linear relationship between the radial wave functions at two neighboring points.
-This method can well improve the computational stability, which benefits the integration of CDCC equations significantly as the number of channels in CDCC is typically larger than those in other kinds of coupled channel calculations.
+Yang \cite{Yang1980} provided an improved algorithm by using the iteration of the linear relationship between the radial wave functions at two neighbouring points.
+This method can well improve the computational stability, which benefits the integration of CDCC equations significantly as the number of channels in CDCC is typically larger than those in normal coupled channel calculations.
+Closed channels can also be treated conveniently.
+This algorithm is presented in \ref{appe-Yang}.
+A stabilization method is given in \ref{appe-Stable} to improve the linear dependence of the coupled channels solutions, which can be used to solve the CDCC equations including closed channels.